 Painting and photographing since she was twelve, these two childhood passions continue to fuel Cheryl’s passion as a professional photo artist, author, mentor, and educator.
 With a Bachelor of Science in marketing, Cheryl was a product manager for Epic Records (Sony Music) before she pursued photography professionally.
 Gold records adorn her office walls commemorating the million record sales of some of the recording artists she managed.

 Today, Cheryl mentors artists and photographers worldwide through her Fine Art Mentoring Expertise (FAME), and addresses the search for voice and cohesion, along with technical and marketing direction.
 In addition to her eBook, Photographing Children Naturally, Cheryl is the author of two best-selling books, The Art of Handpainting Photographs — considered the definitive guide to traditional darkroom photo painting — and The Art of Photographing Children — the ultimate guide to creating cherished photographs of children.
-Cheryl has also written seventy-five articles for her newspaper column “Picture This” for The Southampton Press and is a contributor to the e-Zines, The Handmade Photograph and Clarity.
+Cheryl has also written seventy-five articles for her newspaper column “Picture This” for The Southampton Press and is a contributor to the e-Zine Clarity.

 Motherhood propelled Cheryl into the field of children photography, a common gateway for many.
 High-end portrait sessions by Cheryl embody the gorgeous natural Hamptons’ light.
 Whether the setting is at the beach, a park, or a home, the lifestyle posed-but-not-posed images are fluid and rhythmic.